Got a question? We’re here to help

 At what point can I officially reserve my place on a cohort?

-Getting your first software developer role after a coding bootcamp
+Getting your first software developer role after our coding bootcamp

 How will you help get me a job after I finish the course?

 Northcoders provide all of the support you need to land your first tech job.

 During Careers Week (Week 8), we'll deliver a range of sessions to help you get ahead, including industry insights and industry preparation sessions, an in-depth CV workshop, tech interview advice and practice, personal brand development and tech test insights.
 This week also gives you time to develop your portfolio.
 Everything's focussed around helping you find a job you'll love.

 You'll also have 1-to-1 time with a careers mentor, and private access to any vacancies we have available through our extensive network.